 Continuing the work from Practicum I, spring semester will consist of Test, Select and Iterate, Plan, Produce, and Deliver the finished pieces.
 Prerequisite: MOTN430 Practicum in Motion Design I

-MOTN 490 3D for Motion Graphics Cinema 4D II
+MOTN 490 Cinema 4D Mograph

 These are timely and ever evolving electives designed to extend the students' expertise and experience in creating and producing outstanding motion design pieces and campaigns.
 Prerequisites: DGMD230 Motion Basics

 MUSIC - LMU (MUSC)